monoklabs/monok-docs/docs/integrations.rst

-Integration with Wordpress
+Integration
 ========

-There are multiple ways of integrating with established publishing tools Monok allows the user to automatically generate a draft from the chosen article, by pushing the content to their system of choice.
+There are multiple ways of integrating with established publishing tools.
+Monok allows the user to automatically generate a draft from the chosen article, by pushing the content to their system of choice.